Guest post by KariAnne Wood

-The cabinets were painted a darker gray.
-The walls were painted a light gray and the ceilings and moldings were painted bright white.
+We painted the cabinets a darker gray, the walls a light gray, and the ceiling and moldings a bright white.

 The new color scheme makes the bathroom appear so much bigger.

-We also used some of the floor tile to add a small countertop next to the bath.
+We also used some of the floor tiles to add a small countertop next to the bath.

 The molding was painted white to match the other molding in the room.